timherzig/decomposition_learning/reports/1-The_Beginning.md

 We can see that the training loss, but the validation loss even more so, is very unstable.
 We can see that the validation loss is not decreasing monotonically.
 This is a clear indicator that our loss function is not smooth and prone to collapse.

-In the next step, pretrain our enocder with a self-supervised task to learn a better latent representation and tackle the challenge of our decomposition learning task.
+In the next step, tackle the challenge of our decomposition learning task.